H3AR7B3A7/SpringBootInAction/README.md

 For full control over logging we could add a 'logback.xml'.
 [Documentation](http://logback.qos.ch/documentation.html)

+## Custom error handling
+The default error handler that’s auto-configured by Spring Boot looks for a view named *'error'*.
+If it can’t find one, it uses its default whitelabel error view.

+This means we can just add a file *error.html* to easily create a custom error page.
+On this error page we can refer to the status, url path and the generated error with:

+    ${status}, ${path} and ${error}

 ## Security
 Prior to Spring Security 5.0 the default PasswordEncoder was NoOpPasswordEncoder which required plain text passwords.
 In Spring Security 5, the default is DelegatingPasswordEncoder, which required Password Storage Format.